 Responsible marketing isn’t limited to your data practices.
 Good citizenship is also essential.
 74% of those surveyed said a brand’s impact on society determines whether or not they trust them.

 Clients and prospects want to hear more about how brands are supporting charitable causes or what they’re doing to be more sustainable.
-Incorporating this into your core brand messaging customers will find it easier to make an instant connection with your business.
+By incorporating this into your core brand messaging customers will find it easier to make an instant connection with your business.
 These connections keep you top-of-mind when the time comes to make purchase decisions.

 So now you know the core principles of responsible marketing, how can you apply them to your B2B business?
 These are our top tips for adopting a responsible marketing approach to your strategy.